-While previous work experience is important, the possession of needed skills is even more important to the job-seeking student.
-Students who have acquired specific skills, such as typing, shorthand, bookkeeping, carpentry, etc., will find it much easier to secure part-time positions.
-Rates of pay for student jobs on and off campus generally range from \$1.50 to \$2.00 per hour.
+While previous work experience is important, the possession of needed skills is even more important to the jobseeking student.
+Students who have acquired specific skills, such as typing, shorthand, bookkeeping, carpentry, etc. will find it much easier to secure part-time positions.
+Rates of pay for student jobs on and off campus generally range from \$1.60 to \$2.00 per hour.

-The chart below shows how much you might earn (before taxes and other deductions) in a school year:
+The chart below shows how much you might earn (before taxes and other deductions) during the 34-week school year: